marcoasmith/Multi-IdP-Identity-Governance-Lab-Okta-AD-Entra-ID/README.md

 ### Phase 3 — Entra ID Coexistence

-- Kept Microsoft Entra Connect syncing the same on-prem AD to Entra ID for Microsoft 365 and Azure access
+- Verified Microsoft Entra Connect is still actively syncing the on-prem AD domain to Entra ID, confirmed via continuous successful sync runs in Synchronization Service Manager
-- Scoped Okta to non-Microsoft SaaS applications only, leaving Microsoft-ecosystem access to Entra ID
+- Found Entra Connect scoped to sync the entire domain rather than excluding OktaTestUsers, while Okta's AD Agent remains separately scoped to that OU only
-- Documented the coexistence model so the two IdPs read as an intentional architectural split, not redundant tooling
+- Documented the resulting model: AD as the single source of truth, with Okta and Entra ID independently syncing for their respective app ecosystems despite some directory-level overlap

 ## Why Two Identity Providers